Complete Dynamical Evaluation of the Characteristic Polynomial of Binary Quantum Graphs: Counting Orbits and Pseudo Orbits

-We let $ \A_p = \B^0 + \B^1$, where $\B^0, \B^1$ are $p\times p$ blocks in $\A_{2p}$.
+We let $ \A_p = \B_p^0 + \B_p^1$, where $\B_p^0, \B_p^1$ are $p\times p$ blocks in $\A_{2p}$.

 \begin{lemma} For a binary graph with $V=p\cdot 2^r$ vertices, the nonzero eigenvalues of the adjacency matrix $\A_V$ are also eigenvalues of $\A_p$ with the same multiplicity; the multiplicity of zero as an eigenvalue of $\A_V$ is at least $V-p$. \end{lemma} \begin{proof} Consider the matrix $\A_V-\lambda \UI_V$, for $V=p\cdot 2^r$ with $r \geq 1$, as a block matrix with blocks of size $V/2 \times V/2$.
-For a binary graph, $\A_V$ was defined in \eqref{qnaryadjacency} and subtracting the second row of blocks of $\A_V-\lambda \UI_V$ from the first row eliminates all entries of one from the top row of blocks.
+For a binary graph, $\A_V$ was defined in (\ref{eq:defn A_V}) and subtracting the second row of blocks of $\A_V-\lambda \UI_V$ from the first row of blocks eliminates the entries of one in the top row of blocks leaving entries of $\pm \lambda$.
 Hence,

 Adding the first column of blocks to the second makes the block matrix triangular and

 Consequently,